|

 with each individual project, and gets discarded when a project is deleted

 from the workspace.
-Hence KEEP_HISTORY
+Hence KEEP_HISTORY is only really applicable

 when moving files and folders, but not whole projects.